PrefectHQ/prefect/docs/tutorial/deployments.md

 You will need to keep this terminal running in order to have the worker continue to pick up jobs.
 Since you are running this worker locally, the worker will terminate if you close the terminal.
 For a production setting, this worker should be running as a damonized or managed process.
 See next steps for more information on this.

 Now that we’ve set up your work pool and worker, they are ready to kick off deployed flow runs.
-Lets build a deployment that sends work to your `my-process-pool`.
+Lets deploy your tutorial flow to `my-process-pool`.

 ## Create a Deployment
 ### From our previous steps, we now have: